kvoon3/vscode-autohide-kb/README.md

 # Auto Hide KB

-Auto Hide VSCode sidebar and panels.
+Auto Hide VSCode sidebar, panel and notifications.

 > This project is forked from [vscode-autohide](https://github.com/sirmspencer/vscode-autohide) and optimized for a better keyboard-only usage experience.